Jdo300/Roo-Code/documentation/roocode-api.md

     - `text?`: (Optional) A text description of the progress status.

 - **`ClineMessage`**: This interface represents a message in the chat history.
 See the detailed definition above, in the `message` event section.

 ---

+## Implementation Details

+This section provides brief insights into some internal aspects of the Roo Code API implementation.

+### Logging

+The `log(message: string): void` method provides a way to send messages to the Roo Code extension's output channel.
+This is useful for debugging and monitoring the interaction between your external application and the extension.
+Messages sent via this method will appear in the "Roo Code" output channel in VS Code.

+### IPC Server Integration

+The `RooCodeAPI` class integrates with an Inter-Process Communication (IPC) server.
+This server facilitates communication between the main VS Code extension process and other processes, such as the webview or external applications connecting via the API.
+The API methods and event emissions are often mediated through this IPC layer, ensuring reliable communication across different parts of the Roo Code architecture.
+Details about the IPC server implementation can be found in the codebase (e.g., in files related to IPC communication).

+---